Bultut-yegon/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that prints the absolute path name of the current working directory task 0.Where am I?
-Display the contents list of  your current directory "task 1"
+Display the contents list of  your current directory "task 1" script that changes the working directory to the user’s home directory "task 2"